 World Overview of Conservation Approaches and Technologies (WOCAT)The project supported this Global Sustainable Land Management Platform, focusing mainly on enhancement of knowledge uptake in decision supportOverview of context and aimWOCAT Climate Change Adaptation module

-Between 19 November and 6 December 2018 the SDC Agriculture & Food Security Network - together with thematically related SDC Networks - has organized an
+19 November to 6 December 2018 tOnline dialog and webinar series on climate resilient agricultureorganised by the SDC Agriculture & Food Security Network - together with thematically related SDC Networks

 Ueli MauderliPolicy Advisor Agriculture & Food SecurityA&FS Network Focal Pointueli.firstname.lastname@example.org